eminnett/foreign-exchange-explorer/README.md

 - Bundler Audit: Used to determine whether the installed gems contain security vulnerabilities.
 Run by calling `bundle exec rake bundler:audit`.
 - Rubocob: Used to perform static analysis on the ruby code in the project.
 Run by calling `bundle exec rubocop`.
 - Rspec: Used to execute the Ruby automated tests.
-Run by calling `bundle exec spec`.
+Run by calling `bundle exec rspec`.

 The three rake tasks have been chained together so they run in sequence when executing `bundle exec rake`.
 The chained task will fail at the first hurdle and exit.